reedr3/pensieve/README.md

 ![Pensieve Logo](/public/pensieve_logo.png?raw=true "Pensieve Logo")

 Pensieve is a web app designed to aid and increase productivity by allowing users to efficiently compartmentalize and sort through tasks.
+Pensieve's format and design are based on the web app Trello and this project initially started out as building a Trello clone using Rails and React.
 This app is in the final stage of testing and development and will be live in a few days!

 ## The Stack
 - Ruby on Rails